 First, let’s start with a few golden rules:

 - Number one on your menu should be seasonal fruits and vegetables.
 Whether you live further up north or in the tropical paradise, there is always some fruit or vegetable in season.
 Our bodies are still in tune with nature cycles and are meant to eat seasonal produce.
 We do live in the world where all kinds of foods are available all year round – frozen, dried, imported fruits and veggies, …. but you should always choose seasonal when possible.

 - Try and grow your own food.
-It can be one tomato or some herbs on your balcony or even a micro-farm in your back yard.
+It can be one tomato or a few herbs on your balcony, or even a micro-farm in your back yard.
 There is nothing like watching your plants grow and ripen.
-Tossing that freshly picked kale in your morning smoothie or making pesto with home grown fresh basil trimmings is something special.
+Tossing that freshly picked kale in your morning smoothie or making pesto with fresh basil picked from your garden is something special.
 It will change the way you think about food in general.

 These are the foods that are in our food cabinet: